Manio1109/ctf-writeups/challenges/thm-padelify/writeup.md

 | 22   | SSH     |
 | 80   | HTTP    |

-I navigated to 10.67.171.240:80 and there was a registration page and login page.
-I tried to make a registrate myself but got the message that the moderator needs to approve my details. in the login page i tried test as username and password and it worked. maybe this is a bug so i left it for wat is is and when on with the challenge.
+I navigated to `http://10.67.171.240` and discovered a registration and login page.
+Registration required moderator approval, indicating a manual verification workflow.
+Interestingly, logging in with the credentials `test:test` succeeded, suggesting either a misconfiguration or leftover test account.
+Since this behavior was not required for exploitation, I continued with the main challenge.

 ---